homeymusic/mami.codi.R/README.md

 (M3, M6 and P8) in the center of each dissonance trough.
 Secondary maximums occur at the Pythagorean third and grave major sixth.
 Those secondary peaks are also surrounded by dissonance troughs.
 There are also tertiary troughs near the ET intervals.
-Those secondary and tertiary dissonance troughs pull the curves down forming the smoothed shapes we see for the theoretical predictions.

 Do consonance peaks actually exist in the center of those dissonance troughs as MaMi.CoDi predicts?
 Why are those peaks missing from the behavioral results?
 Are there examples at other resolutions of a consonance peak in the center of a dissonance trough?

-##### Consonance Peak in Dissonance Trough at P1
+##### Consonance Peak in Dissonance Trough at P1 in Octave Span

 ![](man/figures/README-unnamed-chunk-15-1.png)<!-- -->

-Performers of instruments with quantized semitones, like keyboards and fretted strings–especially beginners and their audiences–are aware that the globally maximum consonant peak at the unison interval, P1, has highly-dissonant, playable neighbors on both sides, M7 and m2.
+Performers of instruments with quantized semitones like keyboards and fretted strings–especially beginners and their audiences–are aware that the globally maximum consonant peak at the unison interval, P1, has highly-dissonant, playable neighbors on both sides, M7 and m2.
-Dissonance decreases with each semitone step away from M7 and m2 until the perfect fifth, P5, below and the perfect fourth, P4, above.
+Dissonance decreases with each semitone step away from M7 and m2 until the perfect fifth, P5, above and the perfect fourth, P4, below

-That is to say, at the resolution of 10 semitones, the tonic pitch is a consonance peak in the center of a dissonance trough.
+That is to say, at the resolution of an octave, the tonic pitch is the maximum consonance peak in the center of a deep dissonance trough.

 At other resolutions, for example stringed instruments without frets, the nearest playable neighbors are not dissonant.
 A slight roll of the finger will not throw the audience down into a dissonance trough.

+### MaMi.CoDi Resolution Correlates with Dissonance Troughs and Consonance Peaks

-As the tolerance value of the MaMi.CoDi model increases the consonance peaks expand width until they over come the dissonance peaks.
-See plots, below.
+As the tolerance value of the MaMi.CoDi model varies from very small to very large the consonance peaks expand their width until they overcome the dissonance peaks.
+See plot sets, below, for M3, M6 and P8.

+MaMi.CoDi’s tolerance value is the only parameter in the model and indicates the resolution for turning irrational ratios into rational fractions.
+Those fractions are then used to estimate the periodicity of the wavelength and frequency signals.

+- Small tolerances create more accurate fractions which create longer period estimates.
+- Large tolerances create less accurate fractions which create shorter period estimates.

 #### M3 Major Third